GeorgiNedyalkov/node-express-tutirial/README.md

 - create task.js file
 - create our schema and wrap it in a module
 - create new tasks in the controllers

+Set up Validation

+For now we can create a document when we post an empty object.
+We only filter the proper data with the schema.
+We can now add validation to our schema to require different properties.

 # 2. Store API